San Francisco Greek Film Festival

-The San Francisco Greek Film Festival (SFGFF), is a film festival held annually in San Francisco, United States which showcases Greek and Cypriot films and filmmakers from around the world.
+The San Francisco Greek Film Festival (SFGFF) is a film festival held annually in San Francisco that showcases Greek and Cypriot films and filmmakers from around the world.
 It is the first and longest-running Greek film festival in the United States.
 SFGFF is dedicated to recognizing, supporting, and promoting the best film work by Greek and Cypriot filmmakers from around the world.
 The festival has showcased over 300 movies and hosted 70 filmmakers and more than 15,000 attendees.

 Awards

 Films at the SFGFF are nominated for the following awards: